exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 ### Plane to plane comparison

-We have a number of options for comparing the relative orientation of the base planes.
+We have a number of other options for comparing the relative orientation of the base planes.
 The obvious choice is the angle between the planes, more specifically the angle between their normal vectors as used for example in <https://doi.org/10.1261/rna.381407>.
 We will simply call this number the **Coplanarity angle**.
-That does not capture the vertical distance, but also cannot distinguish "bent" from "twisted" basepairs.
+That does not capture the vertical distance and also cannot distinguish "bent" from "twisted" basepairs.
-In the language of the standard basepair parameters, we cannot currently differentiate large propeller from large buckle.
+In the language of the standard basepair parameters (@sec:std-base-parameters), using these parameters we cannot differentiate large propeller from large buckle.

-To discern this, we define two new parameters utilizing information about the pairing edge.
+To discriminate between these two types of base-base nonplanarities, we define two new parameters utilizing information about the pairing edge.
-For each basepair class, we know which atoms form the hydrogen bonds and also the atoms of its edge in the Leontis-Westhof nomenclature.
+For each basepair class, we know which atoms form the hydrogen bonds and we also know which atoms form the Watson-Crick/Hoogsteen/Sugar edges in the Leontis-Westhof nomenclature.
-The **Edge to plane distance** is the minimal distance of atoms in the first residue pairing edge to the plane of the second residue.
+The **Edge to plane distance** is the minimal distance of atoms of the first base pairing edge to the plane of the second base.
 The **Edge to plane angle** is the angle between the line of first residue pairing edge and the plane of the second residue.
-Each edge always has at least two atoms in RNA, allowing us to calculate the angle even if only one hydrogen bond is defined.
+Each edge has at least two atoms in RNA, allowing us to calculate the angle even if only one hydrogen bond defines the L-W class.
-Both of these parameters depend on the order of bases -- the two **Edge to plane angles** are usually very similar, but **Edge to plane distances** might be very different, if the basepair is sufficiently "bent".
+Both of these parameters depend on the order of bases -- the two **Edge to plane angles** are usually very similar, but **Edge to plane distances** can be very different when the basepair is "bent".
 <!-- A symmetric alternative would be to take center point of both edges, project it onto both planes the distance between the center -->

 <!--